 It is important to determine the basic work responsibilities that the employee must be able to perform with or without accommodation.
 The manager and the employee should agree on these duties.
-Employees can avoid doing non-essential tasks until they have fully recovered.
+In the case of an injury, recovering employees can avoid doing non-essential tasks until they fully heal.
 For example, a factory worker must be able to get the machine running.
 However, the manager can delegate lubrication to another employee temporarily.

 3. Consider accommodations